hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 ## Setting up the working directory

-We will be bringing in a new file with results from a functional analysis to work with in this lesson.
-Let's set up our working directory:
+Let's set up our working directory and bring in data:

 1. Create new project called `Tidyverse`.
 2. Click on the "Files" tab to show the file directory, and click on the "New Folder" button to create the following folders: